FATCA

 Populating the Excel Import Template

-Refer to [this article] for full instructions on how to complete the import template.
+Refer to this article for full instructions on how to complete the import template.

 Enumerated values (e.g. “FATCA601”) may be unfamiliar.
 To understand these, hover over the “i” icon within the XML Authority UI to see descriptive annotations: